mylanconnolly/srv/README.md

 | 4        | 100          | String         | Content type                                                        |
 | 5        | 100          | String         | Name of the endpoint to handle the request (used to route requests) |

+Keep in mind that the header is only supposed to handle low-level metadata.
+This would mean stuff like dispatching a request to the applicable endpoint, telling the server how big the payload is, and other basic information.
+If you need your own information that is not supplied already, there's nothing preventing you from creating your own header from within the request body itself, or implementing your own protocol on top of this.
+We do not process the request body in any way, so it will be available verbatim.

 ### Endpoint Types

 There are two possible types of endpoints: